-As I’m settling into this new role, I’m thinking a lot about dichotomies that I keep seeing pop up in the workplace.
+As I’m settling into this new role, I’m thinking a lot about dichotomies that I keep noticing in the workplace.
 I normally focus more on ambiguity & middle ground than I do on dichotomy, but the juxtaposition is proving to be a helpful lens to characterize what I’m seeing unfold around me.

-The first of these relates to the confluence of my strategic role & my new role: the dichotomy between the agile world of tomorrow & the siloed world of tomorrow.
-At first glance, this dichotomy seems pretty cut & dry.
-I do think it’s important to de-silo when in a particularly siloed environment & that agile organizational structure or practices would be particularly suitable for the bring-your-own-device (BYOD) culture that comprises most of the support environment for most of us currently doing IT support.
+The first of these relates to the confluence of my strategic role & my new role: the dichotomy between the agile world of tomorrow & the siloed world of yesterday.
+At first glance, this dichotomy seems pretty cut and dry.
+I do think it’s important to de-silo when in a particularly siloed environment.
+I also think that agile organizational structure or practices would be particularly suitable for the bring-your-own-device (BYOD) culture that comprises most of the support environment for most of us currently doing IT support.
 However, it’s not that simple.

 At least in this particular case, my “both/and” perspective is proving pretty useful.
 In some environments, which side of this dichotomy your organization falls will determine your entire structure & how you go about providing services.
 Some environments, like mine, will always need elements on one side of this dichotomy so a both/and situation arises if the other side of the dichotomy starts to have value.